-The Department offers two licenses for mental health professionals: Licensed Mental Health Practitioner (LMHP) or a Licensed Independent Mental Health Practitioner (LIMHP).
+The Department offers two licenses for mental health professionals: the Licensed Mental Health Practitioner (LMHP) and the Licensed Independent Mental Health Practitioner (LIMHP).
 The main difference is the scope of practice.
 While both professionals provide mental health counseling services, only LIMHPs are able to diagnose mental health disorders independently.
 LMHPs may only do so with approved clinical supervision.
 While the education and exam requirements are the same for both licenses, LIMHPs must be supervised by a Nebraska physician, psychologist, or LIMHP and earn at least 1,500 hours of work experience with clients that have serious mental illnesses, whereas LMHPs can be supervised by a wider range of mental health professionals and do not have to meet this experience requirement.
-LMHPs can work towards LIMHP licensure later in their careers, if desired.
+LMHPs can work towards LIMHP licensure later in their careers if desired.

 What coursework is required for alcohol and drug counseling licensure in Nebraska?

 The minimum education required for an ADC license is a high school diploma and 270 hours of alcohol and drug education.
 These hours may be completed as part of a college degree, separately, or a combination of both.
 Coursework requirements are outlined in the provisional licensure application form.
 The Board provides a list of pre-approved education that meets coursework requirements.

 What counseling areas will have the most annual openings in Nebraska?